Teradata/nodejs-driver/README.md

 Read-only `BigInt` attribute indicating the number of rows returned from, or affected by, the current SQL statement.

+---

+`.isAsyncExec`

+Read-only `boolean` attribute indicating whether the cursor is currently executing an asynchronous SQL request via `.executeAsync()` or `.executemanyAsync()`.

+**Important Usage Note:** This attribute reflects the current state of the cursor at the time it's read.
+However, checking this attribute does not guarantee that subsequent operations will succeed, because another cursor on the same connection might be executing an async operation.

+---

 <a id="CursorMethods"></a>

 ### Cursor Methods